scalabli/quo/docs/args.rst

 strings.
 Filenames, however, are not strings!
 They might be on certain operating systems, but not necessarily on all.
 For better ways to write this, see the next sections.

-.. admonition:: Note on Non-Empty Variadic Arguments

-   If you come from ``argparse``, you might be missing support for setting ``nargs`` to ``+`` to indicate that at least one argument is required.

-   This is supported by setting ``required=True``.
-However, this should not be used if you can avoid it as we believe scripts should gracefully degrade into becoming noops if a variadic argument is empty.
-The reason for this is that very often, scripts are invoked with wildcard inputs from the command line and they should not error out if the wildcard is empty.

 .. _file-args: